flame-engine/oxygen/doc/component.md

 world.registerComponent(() => YourComponent());
 ```

-This `builder` closure will be automatically called whenever the pool for this component is empty, and new instances are required.
+This `builder` closure will be automatically called whenever the pool for this component is empty and new instances are required.
 See [Component Pooling](./object_pooling.md#component-pooling) for more information.